Is the America’s Cup on TV? Channel, start time and how to watch online

 When is the America’s Cup final?

-The 37th America’s Cup will be raced from Saturday 12 October, as a first to seven race wins match-race series in Barcelona.
+The 37th America’s Cup is being raced from Saturday 12 October, as a first-to-seven race wins match-race series in Barcelona.
+New Zealand currently lead 3-0.

 How can I watch?